madpsy/xpa125b_controller/README.md

 2. `icom_interface` to `max3232`
 3. `max3232_enabled` to `true`
 4. `max3232_baud` to the correct baud rate for the radio/interface

+Connect the RX pin on the CI-V interface to the TX pin on the MAX3232 and the TX pin on the CI-V interface to the RX pin on the MAX3232.

-Then connect the PTT trigger on the radio to pin `D3` on the controller.
+Finally, connect the PTT trigger on the radio to pin `D3` on the controller.

 # SunSDR